 Lawyers have been cramming this information down the throats of law students and pre-law students for the past few years (decade?), so you would think that everyone is aware of the potentially bleak financial outlook for some lawyers but I still run across pre-law students all the time that think all lawyers are rich.

 Regardless, if you’re in law school, you need to buckle down on law school expenses in a big way.
 Forget about taking the bar trip.
 While law school can be a lot of fun (well – you’re not working), it’s more important than ever to develop a financial plan.
 Don’t assume that your law school loans will eventually be forgiven either.
 The government is a step ahead of you on that one and it’s not at all clear that following the IBR/REPAYE path is a great deal.

 Practicing Lawyers – Bimodal Salaries

 How does the salary distribution curve effect you if you’re a practicing lawyer?

 Well, for one, it’s only a representation of starting salaries.
 Many lawyers that start on the lower end of the cluster end up growing their salaries over time.
-As a group, lawyers earned a median salary of $115,820 in 2015, which means that your income will likely go up over time if you’re starting at the lower end of the bimodal salary distribution curve.
+The average lawyer salary is still in the six figures, which means that your income will likely go up over time if you’re starting at the lower end of the bimodal salary distribution curve.

 Planning for a gradual increase in your income is important because it may change your strategy with respect to things like your income-driven repayment plan calculations.
 Many law students or new lawyers make calculations of their student loan payments thinking they’ll be making $50,000 for the foreseeable future (i.e. throughout their entire repayment plan).
 When you realize that your salary is likely to rise over time, you will also see that your student loan payments will increase as well.
 While that might seem fine – more money, bigger payments – it could make you second guess whether forgiveness is the likely outcome for your student loans in the long term.